cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 Initializing the Prescaler:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-  - By default precalers are disabled, set PRESCALER_EN_BIT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to enable the prescaler_lo or prescaler_hi respectively.
+  - By default prescalers are disabled, set PRESCALER_EN_BIT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to enable the prescaler_lo or prescaler_hi respectively.

   - If the Prescalers are enabled, Write to the PRESCALER_COUNT bitfield of CFG_REG_LO or CFG_REG_HI CSRs to specify the compare value for the prescaler_lo or prescaler_hi respectively.